PACC 2022 Big Field Trip: Mendocino Coast - Thurs, March 24 to Sun March 27

 Prime Places for Photography

-On Saturday, March 26 we will gave a picnic social at the coastal picnic grounds of the Mendocino Coastal Botanical Gardens 12:00 to 1:30pm
+On Saturday, March 26 we have a picnic social at the coastal picnic grounds of the Mendocino Coastal Botanical Gardens 12:00 to 1:30pm

 - Anderson Valley Wineries (along Highway 128) - You need to book in advance tours and tastings at most wineries, also the days of free tasting rooms are over (wineries generally allow two people to share a single tasting flight).
 Wineries listed below are based on having an attractive setting, good wines and are open to tours and tastings.